-- Complies with the Watlington Design Guide - Conserves and enhances the chalk stream alongside the northeastern boundary - Creates the best use of the Flood Zone area with the objective of maximising it's ecological value and complementing the adjacent chalk stream. - Provides sufficient space for informal recreation areas and sports areas - Provides land to Safeguard a route for a re-aligned B4009 - Provides connectivity within the site and with the town and countryside - Contributes suitable traffic calming measures on Britwell Road and Cuxham Road as agreed with OCC. - Is informed by the findings of a programme of archaeological investigation agreed in writing with the SODC archaeological advisor, and seeking to preserve remains in-situ, giving great weight to the preservation of any remains of National importance.
-Is designed so that the built edge of the development blends into the landscape.
+- Complies with the Watlington Design Guide (WNDP 11) - Conserves and enhances the chalk stream alongside the north-eastern boundary - Creates the best use of the Flood Zone area with the objective of maximising it's ecological value and complementing the adjacent chalk stream. - Provides sufficient space for informal recreation areas and sports areas - Provides land to safeguard a route for a re-aligned B4009 - Provides connectivity within the site and with the town and countryside - Contributes suitable traffic calming measures on Britwell Road and Cuxham Road as agreed with OCC. - Is informed by the findings of a programme of archaeological investigation agreed in writing with the SODC archaeological advisor, and seeking to preserve remains in-situ, giving great weight to the preservation of any remains of National importance. - Is designed so that the built edge of the development blends into the landscape.

-Site A represents in total an area of around 9.6ha.
-The SODC Landscape Capacity Assessment for sites on the edge of larger villages in South Oxfordshire (additional villages) 2015 (refered to as "The Kirkham" report ) recommended that, on visual and landscape grounds, a much-reduced area be used for development allowing for 65 dwellings.
-Initial plans proposed by the potential developer suggested that up to 183 dwellings could be accommodated on 5.14ha of the available space.
+Site A represents in total an area of around 9.9ha.
+The SODC Landscape Capacity Assessment for sites on the edge of larger villages in South Oxfordshire (additional villages) 2015 (referred to as "The Kirkham" report) recommended that, on visual and landscape grounds, a much-reduced area be used for development allowing for 65 dwellings.
+Plans proposed by the developer suggest that up to 183 dwellings could be accommodated on 5.14ha of the available space.

 The area on the Northern side of the site, adjoining Cuxham Road is affected by fluvial flooding.
 This area includes a valued chalk stream and, therefore, should be set aside and landscaped as a 'green space' for the use of the Community and protection of the stream.
+The site has been the subject of a level 2 Strategic Flood Risk Assessment (WNDP 14).
+It is expected that recommendations for the development of the site included in the assessment will be followed.

-It is also expected that proposals will be made to demonstrate how SuDs systems will be provided.
+It is also expected that proposals will be made to demonstrate how sustainable drainage systems will be provided.
 Parts of the site are previously used land.
 There are buildings for a pig rearing unit and a different part of the site was used as an ancillary area for the local bus garage.